BOATSWAIN'S MATE RATING (BM)

 - Spouse Collocation does not guarantee a specific geographic area.
 Refer to MILPERSMAN 1300-1000 in verifying your eligibility.

-- Update your contact information on CMS/ID.
+- Update your contact information on MNA.
 Updating your contact information will enable your Detailer to communicate more effectively with you while negotiating for orders.

 - Increased Distribution Authority guidance is discussed in NAVADMIN 058/14.